How to Embroider on Satin

 This will require changing needles from basting to embroidery stages, but the extra step will eliminate any unnecessarily large holes from showing around the design.
 Lightly spray the wrong-side of the fabric with Sulky KK 2000™ Temporary Spray Adhesive pressing it firmly in place onto the stabilizer.
 (Test this on your scrap stitch-out.
 Satin can be a “funny” fabric, like silks, and other exotic fabrics; and can sometimes spot from KK 2000, especially if you spray too closely.
 Better yet, spray the stabilizer to be extra safe.)

-Using Super-Fine (20) sharp pins, securely pin the fabric placing pins close to the inside frame keeping them out of the stitching path Sulky® Soft ’n Sheer™ Stabilizer, which is available in either white or black, is another wonderful choice when embroidering on satin fabrics.
+Using Super-Fine (20) sharp pins, securely pin the fabric placing pins close to the inside frame keeping them out of the stitching path Sulky® Soft ’n Sheer™ Stabilizer, which is available in either white or black, is another wonderful choice when you embroider on satin fabrics.
 Just as its name implies, this is a light-weight, sheer, but very durable foundation.

 This stabilizer must be cut-away from the design, however, because Soft ’n Sheer™ is so light-weight, any stabilizer remaining does not affect the feel or drape of the original fabric.